umran/dissertation-poc/README.md

 \prod_{j=1}^{d} \mathcal N\!\big(\theta_j \mid \hat{\theta}_j, \alpha^2\big)
 ```

-In our setting, the “observations” are Monte Carlo returns generated under a sequence of exploratory policies, rather than samples from an optimal policy.
-Accordingly, the Gaussian likelihood should be interpreted not as a noise model around a fixed ground truth, but as a compatibility score between a candidate Q-function and the empirical mixture of returns obtained during exploration.
+In our setting, the “observations” are Monte Carlo returns generated under past exploratory policies, rather than samples from an optimal policy.
+Accordingly, the Gaussian likelihood should be interpreted not as a noise model around a fixed ground truth, but as a compatibility score between a candidate Q-function and the empirical mixture of returns obtained during exploration under various exploration policies.
 The noise parameter $\sigma$ captures both stochasticity in the environment as well as the additional variability introduced by mixing across multiple policies.
 The resulting posterior therefore represents a distribution over Q-functions that are plausible given the trajectory of past policies, rather than one centered on a single optimal solution.

 We note that so far, given a linear $Q$ and fixed $\sigma$ and $\alpha$, the above posterior has a closed form solution.
-Making our model more robust to estimation of observation noise, we introduce an uninformative prior on sigma, which yields the following posterior:
+To make our model more robust to estimation of observation noise, we introduce an uninformative, log-uniform prior on sigma, which yields the following posterior:

 ```math
 p(\theta, \sigma \mid D, \hat{\theta}, \alpha) \;\propto\;